 Or do you think lightly of the riches of His kindness and tolerance and patience, not knowing that the kindness of God leads you to repentance?Romans 2:4(NASB)

 It was man who brought sin into the world and the wages of sin is death.
 But sin in all its guises and disguises must be judged, for a holy God cannot look on sin.
-Sin must be punished, and the ultimate consequence of sin is eternal separation from God - a never-ending divorce from all that is good and clean and lovely and pure and honourable and righteous and holy.
+Sin must be punished, and the ultimate consequence of sin is eternal separation from God.
+Sin inflicts a never-ending divorce from all that is good and clean and lovely and pure and honourable and righteous and holy.
 And in the final analysis, the verdict is that man is without excuse.

-It is the riches of His kindness, His tolerance and patience that has been instrumental in staying judgement on this God-hating, Christ-rejecting sinful world, for every day that His wrath is stayed is one more day of grace, when Jew and Gentile alike are being brought to repentance and turning to faith in Christ.
-It is due to God's compassion; mercy; long-suffering and kindness that sinners are saved by grace through faith in Christ.
+It is the riches of His kindness, His tolerance and patience that have been instrumental in withholding judgement on this God-hating, Christ-rejecting sinful world.
+Every day God's wrath is delayed, is one more day of grace, when Jew and Gentile alike are being convicted of sin, brought to repentance and receiving salvation through faith in Christ.

 It is only God's compassion and mercy...
 His long-suffering kindness and grace, that enables sinners to be saved through faith in Christ.
 It is only by His grace that men are moved out of the kingdom of darkness into the kingdom of His dear Son.
 It is only God's never-failing faithfulness and incomparable kindness that enables born-again believers to grow in grace and in a knowledge of Christ - as they dwell in Him and He in us.